AnnaPChop/-proyecto-citricos-regresion/README.md

   Summarize the main findings (relationship between diameter and weight, regression equation, error metrics).

 - **Future Work:**
-  Suggest possible extensions, such as analyzing other fruit types, using more advanced models, or integrating with real-world applications..
+  Suggest possible extensions, such as analyzing other fruit types, using more advanced models, or integrating with real-world applications.